Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1-500: ON, the base Mutant Tank type of the boss.
 			"Boss Base Type"			"0"

+			// The effects for the boss.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 15
+			// --
+			// 0: OFF
+			// 1: Survivor reactions
+			// 2: Explosion
+			// 4: Impact wave
+			// 8: Slow-motion (Only available in Left 4 Dead 2.)
+			"Boss Effects"				"0"

 			// The health of bosses needed for each stage.
 			// Note: This setting only takes effect when the "Spawn Type" setting is set to "1".